lbliii/milodocs/exampleSite/content/guides/themes/tailwind.md

    ```
 6. Run `pnpm run watch-tw` from `themes/siteThemeName` directory to enable watching for design changes.

-You are ready to start creating and editing your theme.
+You can now begin creating and editing your theme.

-Testing 13456.